 Things To Do

-Several dive resorts/operators organize snorkeling and diving day tours to Maiga Island.
+Several dive resorts/operators organize snorkeling and diving day tours to Pulau Maiga.

-A small, friendly community of Bajau Laut (Sea Gypsies) live in and around Pulau Maiga.
+A small, friendly community of Bajau Laut (Sea Gypsies) live in and around Maiga Island.

-There are no major resorts in Pulau Maiga or any of the other islands within Tun Sakaran Marine Park.
+There are no hotels or resorts on Pulau Maiga or any of the other islands within Tun Sakaran Marine Park.

 Pulau Maiga is a low-lying, sandy island, rather than a raised limestone platform (as compared to Sebangkat and Selakan).

 The island covers an area of 20.16 hectares.
-The surrounding reef is fairly shallow, except on the north side where it drops to 40 m or more.
-The length of the reef rim is approximately 7.8 km.
+The surrounding reef is fairly shallow, except towards the northern side which drops to 40 meters or more.
+The length of the reef rim is approximately 7.8 kilometers.

-Maiga Island is separated from the Sebangkat-Selakan reef formation by a channel about 1-2 km wide with a charted depth of 40 m.
+Maiga Island is separated from the Sebangkat-Selakan reef by a channel about 1-2 kilometers wide with a charted depth of 40 meters.